Artist

 Musician & Producer

-KoOoLkOjAk has been making hit recordings since the 90's, with a legendary 16million records sold in the streets of Brasil, in addition to producing and composing many #1 platinum and gold records.
-He has mentored many popular artists such as Charli XCX, Doja CAt, Ke$ha, Ariana Grande, One Direction to name a few.
+KoOoLkOjAk has been making hit recordings since the 90's, with a legendary 16 million records sold in the streets of Brasil, in addition to producing and composing many #1 platinum and gold records.
+He has mentored many popular artists such as Charli XCX, Doja Cat, Ke$ha, Ariana Grande, and One Direction to name a few.
 Kojak has made hits in Japan, Bali, Brasil, Mexico and imperialist America.

 Expo Tables